jpegleg/serotinous-cone/README.md

 that deletes the kubernetes TLS secret and replaces it with the data from the loading zone directories.

 The certbot renewal itself is done prior to the acme_wrapper execution, whether that is from crontab, run manually, or orchestrated Ansible, etc etc. I'll likely include some examples of this certbot execution part eventually.

+### SDLC glory

+Patching can be full of surprises, especially for Kubernetes and Alpine.
+Rather than patching or changing the node or cluster after it is in use, in this design pattern we just keep buliding new ones.
+Create new servers (such as with OpenTofu/Terraform and Packer), and refine them, deploy the latest code, check everything out, then point traffic over via DNS/GSLB when it is ready.
+When everything is well validated, then the old node/s can be removed from DNS/GSLB and then deleted.
+This keeps upgrades and patching flowing smoothly and without surprises.

+Another great aspect of using K3S is that it works on other linux distros, so much of the configuration is portable if we want to either not use Alpine, or use something in addition to Alpine.
+Developers can run replicas of most of the functionality locally (minus the PKI, using self signed certs instead for dev).

 ## More coming to the README soon!